Updated: August 21, 2024

 Don't

-• Don’t show more than two buttons on the right side in compact width layout (iPhone).
+• Don’t show more than three buttons on the right side in compact width layout (iPhone).

 • Don’t provide multiple similar actions on the navigation bar.
 For example, if a “Back” button and a “Save” button trigger the same action, one button is enough.